jim-dale/getknownfolder/README.md

   -?
 Display this help information.
   -v  Display version information.
   -a  [Default] Searches for the name by display name.
-      If the name does not match a display name searches by canonical name.
+      If the name does not match a display name, searches by canonical name.
   -c  Searches for the name by canonical name.
   -d  Searches for the name by display name.
 ```